 The 64-year-old Conewago Township woman found dead Tuesday morning inside her Third Street home reportedly sustained severe blunt-impact injuries to her face and head during an apparent struggle with her killer.

 It was called a "horrific crime" by Adams County District Attorney Shawn Wagner.

 The body of Christiana Leonard was found by a family member in the living room of her 725 Third St. residence among objects including a broken vase, a broken chair and broken and overturned table, according to court documents.

 Police say they also found a wooden rolling pin with blood on it.
-Traces of blood were throughout the house and Leonard was found with a fingernail partially torn, apparently during a struggle,
+Traces of blood were throughout the house and Leonard was found with a fingernail partially torn, apparently during a struggle, the documents state.

 Within hours of police arriving at the scene, Leonard's nephew, 25-year-old Jonathan Edward Leonard, was in police custody.
 And police say Jonathan Leonard, 660 Cricket Lane in McSherrystown, is responsible for killing his aunt, then leaving the scene in her 1992 Buick sedan.

 He is charged with single counts of criminal homicide, robbery and theft and is jailed at Adams County prison without bail.

 Investigators say they have not yet determined a motive in the killing.